bbcsnippets/xapper/README.md

-# XML to ruby hash mapper
+# Xapper - another XML mapper for Ruby

 A simple mapper that takes a mapping and converts your ugly-XML to a lovely-ruby hash.